paoloarciaga/belly-button-challenge/README.md

 ## Deployment
 Check out my interactive dashboard on microbial ecosystems here: [Visualizing Microbial Ecosystems](https://paoloarciaga.github.io/belly-button-challenge/)
+    - Used D3 library to read samples.json from provided URL.
+    - Updated all plots when a new sample was selected.

 ## Features

-1. Used D3 library to read samples.json from provided URL.
-2. ### Horizontal Bar Chart with a dropdown menu for the top 10 OTUs.
+1. ### Horizontal Bar Chart with a dropdown menu for the top 10 OTUs.
     - Used sample_values as chart values.
     - Used otu_ids as labels.
     - Used otu_labels for hovertext.
-3. ### Bubble Chart displaying each sample.
+2. ### Bubble Chart displaying each sample.
     - Used otu_ids for x values.
     - Used sample_values for y values and marker size.
     - Used otu_ids for marker colors.
     - Used otu_labels for text values.
-4. ### Demographic Information Panel with sample metadata.
+3. ### Demographic Information Panel with sample metadata.
     - Displayed key-value pairs from the metadata JSON object on the page.
-5. ### Gauge Chart
+4. ### Gauge Chart
     - Displayed the weekly washing frequency of the selected individual
-6. Updated all plots when a new sample was selected.

 I worked with my tutor who helped edited parts of my code such as initializing the page with the first sample, and the sections where I edit the gauge chart.
 Upon doing so, I was able to complete this project and successfully deploy my dashboard to GitHub pages.